saltydk/docusaurus/saltbox/docs/sandbox/apps/calibre.md

 You can access advanced features of the Guacamole remote desktop using ctrl+alt+shift enabling you to use remote copy/paste and different languages.

-- Shell access whilst the container is running: <br />
+- Shell access whilst the container is running:
   `docker exec -it calibre /bin/bash`

-- To monitor the logs of the container in realtime: <br />
+- To monitor the logs of the container in realtime:
   `docker logs -f calibre`

-- Container version number: <br />
+- Container version number:
   `docker inspect -f '{{ index .Config.Labels "build_version" }}' calibre`

-- Image version number: <br />
+- Image version number:
   `docker inspect -f '{{ index .Config.Labels "build_version" }}' linuxserver/calibre`

 - [:octicons-link-16: Documentation](https://manual.calibre-ebook.com/)